Happening/Discussion/README.md

 Example
 =======

-An example plugin for Happening.
+A very basic threaded discussion forum with upvoting for Happening.

 In case you don't know what this is about: Happening is a group app for iOS and Android, that allows you to create your own plugins in minutes.
 To get started signup at: https://develop.happening.im